subatomicglue/maggen/coilbot_MarlinDriver/README.md

 The goal is to have a stepper motor wind our magnetic coils for us, by counting the turns, smoothly accelerating / decelerating.
 Our customizations to Marlin accomplishes this by making Axis E controlable with `G0 E<rev>` gcode, where `rev` is number of revolutions to rotate.

 * [Read about the maggen:coilbot customizations to Marlin](https://github.com/subatomicglue/maggen/tree/master/coilbot_MarlinDriver/customizations)
-* The structure to house the hardware can be found [here](../coilbot)
+* [Coilbot](../coilbot) - The structure to house this coilbot hardware
-* To install, pull a copy of this github repo, and follow the standard [marlin installation instructions](http://marlinfw.org/docs/basics/install.html) for Marlin 1.1.x and your model of Arduino (Mega 2560)
+* **Install** - pull a copy of this github repo, and follow the standard [marlin installation instructions](http://marlinfw.org/docs/basics/install.html) for Marlin 1.1.x and your model of Arduino (Mega 2560)

 # Marlin 3D Printer Firmware
 <img align="right" src="../../raw/1.1.x/buildroot/share/pixmaps/logo/marlin-250.png" />